Ibram X. Kendi: Writing

-In 2016, Kendi won the National Book Award for Nonfiction for Stamped from the Beginning, which was published by Nation Books.
+Kendi has said that his book, Stamped from the Beginning, was initially rejected by more than fifty literary agents.
+Nevertheless, the book was eventually published in 2016 by Nation Books, and it earned Kendi the National Book Award for Nonfiction that year.
 He was the youngest author to ever win the prize.
-Titled after an 1860 speech given by Jefferson Davis at the U.S. Senate, the book builds around the stories of historical figures Cotton Mather, Thomas Jefferson, William Lloyd Garrison, and W.E.B.
-Du Bois, as well as the current figure, Angela Davis.
+Titled after an 1860 speech given by Jefferson Davis at the U.S. Senate, the book builds around the stories of Cotton Mather, Thomas Jefferson, William Lloyd Garrison, W.E.B.
+Du Bois, and Angela Davis.

 How to Be an Antiracist

 A New York Times #1 Best Seller in 2020, How to Be an Antiracist is Kendi's most popular work thus far.
 Professor Jeffrey C. Stewart called it the "most courageous book to date on the problem of race in the Western mind".
 Afua Hirsch praised the book's introspection and wrote that it was relatable in the context of ongoing political events.
 In contrast, Andrew Sullivan wrote that the book's arguments were simplistic and criticized Kendi's idea of transferring government oversight to an unelected Department of Antiracism.
 Kelefa Sanneh noted Kendi's "sacred fervor" in battling racism, but wondered if his definition of racism was so capacious and outcome-dependent as to risk losing its power.
-John McWhorter criticized the book as being simple, and challenged Kendi's claim that all racial disparities are necessarily due to racism.
+John McWhorter criticized the book as being simplistic and challenged Kendi's claim that all racial disparities are necessarily due to racism.

-The Emancipator

-In 2021, he founded The Emancipator with Bina Venkataraman of The Boston Globe.